 From CO2- and particle emissions to pure steam.

 The Regional Council in North Jutland is excited about the potential of the new hydrogen buses, as the technology is advantageous for the immediate environment and an important contribution to the struggle against the global climate changes:

-"Use of hydrogen is innovative within public transport, where we can reduce CO2 emissions significantly and completely avoid particle pollution in the immediate environment: Hydrogen busses emit only steam during travel.
+"Use of hydrogen is innovative within public transport, where we can reduce CO2 emissions significantly and completely avoid particle pollution in the immediate environment: Hydrogen buses emit only steam during travel.
 And by using only electricity from renewable energy sources, such as wind or solar when producing the hydrogen, hydrogen as fuel will be completely CO2 neutral" says Ole Stavad, Chairman of the Committee for Regional Development in North Denmark Region.

-Another advantage of hydrogen busses is that they have a longer operational range than electric busses, and they are therefore more suitable for the regional bus routes and for the longer city bus routes, where the electric buses would require frequent recharging.
+Another advantage of hydrogen buses is that they have a longer operational range than electric busses, and they are therefore more suitable for the regional bus routes and for the longer city bus routes, where the electric buses would require frequent recharging.

 In parallel with the hydrogen bus contract, the Region and the City of Aalborg have also signed a contract on an electrolysis system for production of hydrogen from electricity and on a filling station for refilling the busses with hydrogen.
 It is the aim that the production system is managed so that it is primarily in use during those hours and periods, where there is a surplus of electricity from wind turbines in the grid.
 In this way, the hydrogen becomes largely CO2-neutral.

 The buses will be delivered by the Belgian company VanHool, whilst the production and the filling station will be delivered by the Danish company GreenHydrogen.

 Initially, the hydrogen buses in North Jutland will run for three years as part of the 3Emotion project, but it is expected that the buses will continue in normal service after the project period.